-Even though Dr. Phil is busy, he runs a distant second to wife Susan, whom he describes as a “homeschooling mom and devoted mother of six healthy children.”
+Dr. Phil is busy, having raised six healthy children.”
 Over the years, their large household has included two Bernese mountain dogs and four Balinese cats.

 Dr. Phil’s personal experience led him into his chosen field.
 “When chiropractic changed the course of my own life,” he says, “I knew I was being called into chiropractic.
 I was injured in a forklift accident and decided to try chiropractic to help with the back pain.
 After three weeks, my life was changed; I felt better than I had before the accident.
 I only wish that I had discovered chiropractic earlier when I was playing college football.
 My chiropractor suggested I go to chiropractic school -- and I did!”

-In his spare time, Dr. Phil enjoys spending time with his wife and kids.
-“I also enjoy serving the community through the Knights of Columbus,” he says, “and I also like golfing, fishing, running and exercising, and spending time at the beach.”
+In his spare time, Dr. Phil enjoys spending time with his children.
+“I also enjoy serving the community through the Church,” he says, “and I also like golfing, fishing, running and exercising, and spending time at the beach.”